FlipFlopWeekly/zori/readme.md

 Zori
 ====

-A Real-time link sharer using Firebase as its backend and AngularJS on the frontend
+A real-time link sharer using Firebase as its backend and AngularJS on the frontend

 ## Working on the project